Imathatguy/DataPoisoningFL-Rank/README.md

 ## Instructions for execution

-Using this repository, you can replicate all results presented at ESORICS.
+Using this repository, you can replicate all results presented.
 We outline the steps required to execute different experiments below.

 ### Setup